justinethier/cyclone/docs/Garbage-Collector.md

 - Move any root objects on the stack to the heap.
   - Replace the stack object with a forwarding pointer.
 The forwarding pointer ensures all references to a stack object refer to the same heap object, and allows minor GC to handle cycles.
-  - Record each moved object in a buffer to serve as the Cheney "to-space".
+  - Record each moved object in a buffer to serve as the Cheney to-space.
-- Loop over the "to-space" buffer and check each object moved to the heap.
+- Loop over the to-space buffer and check each object moved to the heap.
 Move any child objects that are still on the stack.
 This loop continues until all live objects are moved.
 - Cooperate with the collection thread (see next section).
 - Perform a `longjmp` to reset the stack and call into the current continuation.